Current COVID Situation

 Under normal circumstances, vaccine testing and approval occurs in four distinct stages.
 Phase I focuses on safety and dosage, and utilizes human subjects to determine the dose of a new drug.
 Following this, phase II is used to prove the efficacy of the drug.
 If the drug is proven to be effective, it will move on to phase III, where researchers will decide if any side effects are worth the benefit provided by the medication.
 Once a drug passes this stage, it can be approved by the Food and Drug Administration (FDA).
 Phase IV serves to continually monitor the drug as it is used to treat hundreds or thousands of patients.
 This final stage allows scientists to study both the short and long-term effects of the therapy.
 This process normally takes anywhere from 10 to 15 years.
 However, waiting this long to put a vaccine for coronavirus on the market could have disastrous effects.

 The current administration has developed Operation Warp Speed (OWS) to help respond to this extremely time-sensitive challenge.
 The official aim of this ambitious project is to deliver 300 million doses of a viable COVID-19 vaccine by January 2021.
 The main effect of this project is to accelerate trial vaccines through the normal research and development (R&D) process.
 However, another important aspect is to establish manufacturing and distribution capabilities before a vaccine is approved, so that it can be provided to those who need it most as soon as it is approved by the FDA. $10 billion has been contributed to this monumental effort, and Congress is in the process of appropriating additional funding.
-Worldwide, there are currently over 160 possible coronavirus vaccinations being studied.
-However, pharmaceutical companies AstaZeneca, Johnson & Johnson, Merck, Moderna, and Pfizer are the five finalists who were chosen to receive funding from the OWS initiative.
+Worldwide, there are currently over 165 possible coronavirus vaccinations being studied.
+However, pharmaceutical companies AstaZeneca, Johnson & Johnson, Merck, Moderna, and Pfizer are the five finalists who were chosen in June to receive funding from the OWS initiative.

 While there is a clear risk in waiting to produce a coronavirus vaccine, there are also risks in speeding up the R&D process in this way.
 One clear example of this is the drug hydroxcholoroquine, which was approved by the FDA as a COVID treatment back in March.
 However, this authorization was revoked early this week following a lack of efficacy evidence.
 Moreover, hydroxcholoquine’s temporary use was associated with over 400 adverse events, including 109 serious cardiac episodes.
 Had normal protocol been followed, this drug would have never been on the market before these issues were detected.